HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/tls_change_certificate_kubernetes.md

 # Updating the TLS certificates on Kubernetes {#tls_change_certificate_kubernetes .task}

-In Kubernetes, TLS certificates are contained within a secret called tls\_secret.
+In Kubernetes, TLS certificates are contained within a secret called tls-secret.

 Ensure that you have the certificate and private key to be used.